Pepelespooder/Unofficial-Rimworld-Vanilla-Expanded---Royalty-Patch-/README.md

 # Unofficial-Rimworld-Vanilla-Expanded---Royalty-Patch-

-Fixed But keeping here for my own use
+Fixed But keeping here for remembering what I did Exactly

 Warning patch is now DEFUNCT Has been officially fixed by kikohi --
 This is kept here only for my own code sake to remember what I did for the future